There’s cause for concern but no need to panic.

 Be especially careful during pregnancy: Developing fetuses are by far the most vulnerable to the carcinogenic effects of nitrosamines.
 Avoid cured meats such as hot dogs, bacon, and ham during pregnancy.
 Also, if you live on or near a farm, be sure to have your water tested and/or drink bottled water during your pregnancy.

 Limit your consumption of cured meat: Don’t eat cured meats every day.
 Try sliced turkey or roast beef instead of salami or baloney in your sandwiches.
 Save the ham for the holidays.
-Or, again, look for nitrite-free versions.

 Cook your bacon slowly: Cook your bacon slowly over low heat (or in the microwave) and be very careful not to burn it.
 When you cook bacon quickly over high heat, it produces tons of nitrosamines.
 When you cook it gently, it produces much less.
-You can also find nitrite-free bacon.

 Eat more vegetables: Eat your vegetables—especially when you are eating cured meats.
 (C’mon, it’s been at least three weeks since I worked that into an episode!)
 The antioxidants in vegetables inhibit the conversion of nitrites into harmful compounds.